remix-run/remix-website/data/posts/fog-of-war.md

 This approach works for most applications - since the manifest is pretty lightweight and compresses well since it's a repetitive key/value JSON structure.
 For example, the manifest for https://remix.run/ contains 50 routes, weighs 19.6Kb, but only sends 2.6Kb over the wire after compression.

 However, Remix doesn't only want to to provide good performance for small-to-medium sized applications - we want _large_ and _extremely large_ applications to be fast by default too!
 Thankfully, we love dog-fooding React Router and Remix on the myriad of applications at Shopify, both internal and public-facing.
 As we began rolling out Remix to https://www.shopify.com we realized _just how big_ that site is.
 When you take into account all of the routes and their internationalized URLs (i.e., `/pricing`, `/en/pricing`, `/es/precios` and many more) - the app had over 1300 routes!
 And because Remix doesn't have a good solution for URL aliasing (yet!), many of the route entries were duplicates pointing to the same route module - and thus duplicating the module information (it's path, it's other module `imports`, etc.).
-This resulted in a manifest that was over 8Mb uncompressed, and over 100Kb compressed (TODO: Confirm this numbers).
+This resulted in a manifest that was over 10Mb uncompressed, and ~85Kb compressed.
 On slower devices, this could have a noticeable impact on page load times for the deice to decompress the JS module and then parsed/compiled/executed.

 ## Fog of War